Starting a School Leadership Journey.

 However my new laissez faire approach (to make use of my business studies A Level) wasn’t overly effective either.
 Strong personalities, a lack of drive to improve, staff expecting me to solve their problems.
 Combined with my lack of experience in dealing with the administrative workload led to a rocky period with little cohesion between classes.
+There is a heavy management element to middle leadership.
+I discuss leaders vs Managers in more depth here.
 As well as a lot of stress for me which for the first time affected my enjoyment of teaching.
 Although difficult I learnt a lot from these mistakes, lessons that served me well through future turbulence.

 The following year I changed my approach, unconsciously.
 I was not really a reflective practitioner at this point.
 This combined with a change in staffing led to the first year I felt like a leader not a manager.
-I became more adapt at completing the paperwork (Management skill Check!), more focused on which projects where achievable and of benefit to the students, and more confident in communicating.
+I became more adapt at completing the paperwork (Management skill Check!), more focused on which projects were achievable and of benefit to the students, and more confident in communicating.
 As Becky says

 This is an area the NPQML has helped me with considerably although I still have room for improvement.
 The following couple of years have been filled with ups and downs both for me and the school.
 Many more ups than downs and we as an organization have come out stronger with the focus always on what’s best for the students.
 As a leadership team we are more confident and more capable of dealing with issues that arise.
 I have come out much more focussed on the impact of my leadership than consumed by completing the management tasks I am responsible for.
 Part of this is confidence and part, as boring as it sounds, is prioritising and effectively completing those essential tasks.
-Using ideas similar to the eisenhower box below.
+Using ideas similar to the Eisenhower box below.

 The greatest and most positive change this year has been the empowerment that came with promotion to Assistant Head Teacher working directly under the Head Teacher.
-This has helped be see the reasoning behind many decisions and helped me rationalize my role and purpose in the school.
+This has helped be see the reasoning behind many decisions and helped me rationalise my role and purpose in the school.

 It has also served to clarify the roles of our AHT team allowing us to work together more effectively.
 The greatest benefit of this has been to start creating an ethos of collaboration that I hope is beginning to filter into our teacher’s pedagogy.
 The cycle of feedback is the next area we are looking at improving, changing the negative connotations of lesson observations into a supportive prospect see my previous post of subject leader evaluations.